top of page

 GOVERNANCE AND MANAGEMENT

-The GFVC AFRICA Assembly is the supreme decision-making body, while the Commission of GFVC Africa is responsible for implementing decisions and policies.
-Both play essential roles in the governance of the organization.
+The GFVC Africa Assembly and the Commission of GFVC Africa are two integral components of the organization's governance structure.
+The Assembly is the supreme decision-making body, while the Commission is responsible for implementing decisions and policies.

-The Commission actively promotes the interests of GFVC Africa and initiates necessary actions.
-It functions under the authority of the 54 member countries of the GFVC Africa Assembly, carrying out coordinating, executive, and management functions.
-These functions include:
+The Commission operates under the authority of the 54 member countries of the GFVC Africa Assembly, performing coordinating, executive, and management functions.

 Governance Framework: